Funemployment

 Funemployment is a colloquial reference to the portmanteau of having fun while being unemployed, typically while on unemployment benefits.
-People on funemployement use the time for self-discovery and self-care.
+People on funemployment use the time for self-discovery and self-care.
 Funemployment is more commonly utilized by younger workers.

 Funemployment has been criticized as limiting people's career prospects.
 Long-term funemployment may negatively impact mental health.

 Funemployment came to prominence following the COVID-19 pandemic and as a response to hustle culture and work-life balance.